Course: Genocide and Group Hostility

 Recent genocide cases:

-The International Court of Justice has advanced provisional measures on its application of the Genocide Convention both in Myanmar and in Palestine’s Gaza Strip.
-Myanmar and Israel have been instructed to ensure the protection and prevention of civilian populations (Rohingyas for Myanmar and Palestinians for Israel), as well as the cessation of violence.
+The International Court of Justice has advanced provisional measures on its application of the Genocide Convention both in Myanmar and the Gaza Strip.
+Myanmar and Israel have been instructed to ensure the protection and prevention of civilian populations (Rohingyas and Palestinians, respectively), as well as the cessation of violence.

 Here are the ICJ reports: